 "10.
 Poisoning of Jews

 On the occasion of a comrade evening at Brigf.
 Globocnik around November 1941, the commander of the SD, SS-Sturmbannführer Müller, complained to the Brigadeführer that his officials were overburdened.
 According to another decree of the Generalgouverneur, Jews who were walking without an armband or who used the railway without permission or left the house without permission should be executed.
 Every day 50 Jews were brought to him and his officials were to write a record of each and would no longer be able to cope with their work.
 Then the Brigf. called me and in the presence of Sturmbannführer Müller, he ordered that the SD should transfer these Jews to me.
 I would know what to do with them.
-I confirmed that.
+I confirmed it.

 Initially, I had these Jews shot.
 But later, I was sorry that this ruined their clothes and that I could not use them to dress the POWs in a camp.
 Besides, I had noticed that the Jews carried a great deal of gold in their mouths, while for my SS men only Krupp steel was available for dental repairs.
 I wanted to remedy these mistakes by having the Jews injected with strychnine, which should result in immediate death.